-Master List of Drone Laws (Organized by Country)
+Master List of Drone Laws (Organized by State & Country)

 A global directory of drone laws and regulations.
-Links last updated in May 2017.
+Last update: March 2018

 The global drone industry is booming.

 As unmanned aerial vehicle (UAV) technology becomes more advanced, more approachable and more affordable, troves of recreational and commercial drone pilots are entering the drone industry.

 Problem is, as it so often happens in such a quickly evolving ecosystem, policy makers are having a hard time keeping up.
 While some countries have clear, established drone laws, many others don’t, or the existing regulations don’t take into account how much the UAV landscape has changed over the last several years.